Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Reducing Theorem A to Theorem C and the WWPD Construction Theorem

 \begin{description} \item[Independence rel $\F$, clause (6):] Both lamination pairs $\Lambda^\pm_\phi$, $\Lambda^\pm_\psi$ are nongeometric. \end{description} This holds by assumption of Case~1, and so Case~1 is complete.

 \textbf{Case 2: $\Lambda^\pm_\phi$ and $\Lambda^\pm_\psi$ are not both nongeometric.} Denote $\Gamma = \<\phi,\psi\> \subgroup \Out(F_n)$.
 Combining hypothesis~\pref{ItemGhoshGeomAlt} of the proposition with the hypothesis of Case~2 it follows that $\Gamma$ is geometric above~$\F$.
 Also, the group $\Gamma$ is fully irreducible rel~$\F$, because it contains an element which is fully irreducible rel~$\F$, namely~$\phi$.
-The hypotheses of \cite[Theorem~J]{\SubgroupsFourTag} for the subgroup $\Gamma$ are therefore satisfied.
+The hypotheses of Theorem~J of \SubgroupsFour\ for the subgroup $\Gamma$ are therefore satisfied.

-From the conclusions of \cite[Theorem~J]{\SubgroupsFourTag} we obtain a compact surface $S$ with nonempty boundary and an injection $\pi_1 S \inject F_n$ whose image is its own normalizer, such that $\Gamma$ stabilizes the subgroup system $[\pi_1 S]$.
-It follows from \cite[Fact 1.4]{\SubgroupsOneTag} that there is a well-defined homomorphism $\Gamma \to \Out(\pi_1 S)$ which assigns to each $\xi \in \Gamma$ the element of $\Out(\pi_1 S)$ that is represented by the element of $\Aut(\pi_1 S)$ obtained by choosing an automorphism $\Xi \in \Aut(F_n)$ that represents $\xi$ and preserves $\pi_1 S$, and restricting $\Xi$ to $\pi_1 S$.
-Also, the image of this homomorphism is contained in the natural $\MCG(S)$ subgroup of $\Out(\pi_1 S)$ thereby giving a homomorphism $dj^\# \from \Gamma \to \MCG(S)$.
+From the conclusions of Theorem~J of \SubgroupsFour, we obtain a compact surface $S$ with nonempty boundary and an injection $\pi_1 S \inject F_n$ whose image is its own normalizer, such that $\Gamma$ stabilizes the subgroup system $[\pi_1 S]$.
+It follows that there is a well-defined homomorphism $\Gamma \to \Out(\pi_1 S)$ which is defined, for each $\xi \in \Gamma$, by choosing an automorphism $\Xi \in \Aut(F_n)$ that represents $\xi$ and preserves $\pi_1 S$, restricting to $\Xi \restrict \pi_1 S \in \Aut(\pi_1 S)$, and passing to the quotient in $\Out(\pi_1 S)$ (see e.g.\ \SubgroupsOne\ Fact 1.4).
+Furthermore the conclusions of Theorem~J also say that the image of this homomorphism is contained in the natural $\MCG(S)$ subgroup of $\Out(\pi_1 S)$, thereby giving a homomorphism $dj^\# \from \Gamma \to \MCG(S)$.
 Also, $dj^\#(\xi)$ is pseudo-Anosov if and only if $\xi$ is fully irreducible rel~$\F$.
 Also, the induced map $dj_\B \from \B(\pi_1(S)) \to \B(F_n)=\B$ induces a bijection between the following two sets: the set of all geodesic laminations on $S$ which are unstable laminations of pseudo-Anosov elements of $dj^\#(\Gamma)$ (here we pick a hyperbolic structure on $S$ with totally geodesic boundary); and the set of all attracting laminations not supported by~$\F$ of elements of $\Gamma$ that are fully irreducible rel~$\F$.

 \un{\text{un}} \st{\text{st}}

 Consider $dj^\#(\phi),dj^\#(\psi) \in dj^\#(\Gamma) \subgroup \MCG(S)$.
 Their lamination pairs $\Lambda^\pm_\phi$, $\Lambda^\pm_\psi$ form four distinct closed subsets of $\B$, and therefore the unstable/stable geodesic laminations pairs $\Lambda^\un_\phi$, $\Lambda^\st_\phi$, $\Lambda^\un_\psi$, $\Lambda^\st_\psi$ form four distinct laminations on $S$.
 The hypotheses of \cite[Theorem 1.4]{FarbMosher:quasiconvex} are therefore satisfied, the conclusions of which give the existence of $M \ge 1$ such that for all $m,n \ge M$ the mapping classes $dj^\#(\phi^m)$, $dj^\#(\psi^n)$ freely generate a rank~$2$ subgroup of $dj^\#(\Gamma)$ such that any nontrivial element is pseudo-Anosov.
 It follows that $\phi^m,\psi^n$ freely generate a rank~$2$ subgroup of $\Gamma$ such that any nontrivial element $\xi$ is fully irreducible rel~$\F$, and has a unique attracting/repelling lamination pair $\Lambda^\pm_\xi$ not supported by~$\F$ which maps via $dj_\B$ to the unique unstable/stable lamination pair $\Lambda^\un_\xi$, $\Lambda^\st_\xi$ of $dj^\#(\xi)$ in $S$.
 Since $\xi$ is fully irreducible rel~$\F$, this pair $\Lambda^\pm_\xi$ fills rel~$\F$.
 Case~2 is now complete. \end{proof}